TheHive-Project/TheHive/docker/README.md

 - First time an analyzer/responder is executed, it will take a while because docker image is being downloaded on the fly, from second run of analyzer/responder it runs normally
 - In order to let use socket both cortex image and analyzers images had to do

+### Cortex
+- login page on 9001 port, then click "update database" and create superadmin
+- as superadmin create org and other user (remember to set password) and create apikey to use for connect with the hive

 ### The Hive
 - In order to let The Hive reads the external application.conf and configure Cortex had to pass in command of docker compose the following option: